-Encourage teens interested in a possible career in policing or communications (dispatching) in applying for the Explorer Post.
-Interested youth can pick up an application form at the Police Department.
+Encourage teens interested in a possible career in policing or communications (dispatching) in applying for the Pathfinder program.
+Interested youth can apply online under the Volunteer Positions listed online at www.bgky.org/jobs

 It is the responsibility of the city to...

-Provide volunteer police officers and employees to advise and mentor the members of the Explorer Post.
-Give the members of the Explorer Post the opportunity and provide the needed resources to be educated on policy and procedures of the Bowling Green Police Department.
+Provide volunteer police officers and employees to advise and mentor the members of the Pathfinder program.
+Give the members of the program the opportunity and provide the needed resources to be educated on policy and procedures of the Bowling Green Police Department.

 If I am interested, who do I contact...